Getting over a narcissist is one of the hardest things we ever have to do in our lives.

 I went through an emotional roller coaster of hell to get here, and I’ve had so many realizations about this relationship since it ended.
 One of them was that I’m capable of so much love and I deserve that love that I was trying to give him.

-Every time I catch myself feeling stupid for wasting it on him, or humiliated thinking of something he said to me, or hard on myself for taking so long to leave the relationship, I just remember how easy I was on him for absolutely horrible behavior–all in the name of love.
+Every time I catch myself feeling stupid for not recognizing who he was sooner or for wasting my love on him, each time I feel humiliated thinking of something he said to me, or hard on myself for taking so long to leave the relationship, I just remember how easy I was on him for absolutely horrible behavior–all in the name of love.

 Then I just close my eyes for a moment.
 Getting over a narcissist means giving yourself the love you once gave to them.